 |1.3.||The relationship between the Association and its members shall be governed exclusively by Dutch law.|

-(ii) contributing to the improvement of teaching standards in the profession;
+b) Contributing to the improvement of teaching standards in the profession.

-(iii) proposing guidelines and standardising criteria for auditing, evaluation, and clinical care in perinatal medicine;
+c) Proposing guidelines and standardising criteria for auditing, evaluation, and clinical care in Perinatal Medicine.

-(iv) fostering collaboration between the various disciplines interested in perinatal care as well as friendship between individuals from different European countries
+d) Fostering collaboration between the various disciplines interested in perinatal care as well as friendship between individuals from different European countries.

 |2.2.||The means by which these objectives might be met will include:|

-d) promoting and facilitating the dissemination of knowledge and information especially by scientific publications, including the Journal of Maternal-Fetal and Perinatal Medicine, which is the official journal of the Association, and by a newsletter;
+d) Promoting and facilitating the dissemination of knowledge and information especially by scientific publications;

-f) encouraging international visits between established scientific research workers and arranging exchange posts for young specialists in training;
+e) Encouraging international visits between established scientific researchers and promoting exchange posts for young specialists in training;

 |3.2.||The official language of the Association shall be English, as far as permitted by law.
 Lack of knowledge of English, however, shall not disqualify a candidate from membership.|